James Robert Qualls

 He was a righthanded batter early in his pro career until he suffered a broken jaw after being hit by a pitch from a righthanded pitcher.
 After that, he became a switch hitter.

-Qualls made his big league debut with the 1969 Chicago Cubs.
+Qualls made his big league debut with the Cubs in 1969.
 Despite being primarily an infielder in the minors, he appeared in 35 games in centerfield for the Cubs.
-He broke up a perfect game by Tom Seaver of the New York Mets on July 9th of that year with a single in the top of the ninth inning.
+He broke up a perfect game by Tom Seaver of the New York Mets on July 9th of that year with a single in the top of the 9th inning.

 Qualls was traded to the Montreal Expos early in the 1970 season.
-After appearing in 9 games for the Expos that season, he was sent down to the Winnipeg Whips.
+After appearing in 9 games for the Expos, he was sent down to the Winnipeg Whips.
 While with the Whips, he got into a dispute with the club about meal expenses, and he eventually returned home to California in August.